Wisepops logo

 Activate the cart abandonment popup survey with the help of exit-intent technology.
 Make it show up anywhere on the site as long as the visitor has a product in their cart.

-To improve the chances of getting your visitors to answer your survey, give them a discount.
+To improve the chances of getting your visitors to answer your survey, give them a discount (here are 18 discount and coupon ideas for you).
 Remember that they are leaving your store, which means they’re unsatisfied with your company.
 A discount may entice them to complete your survey and, at the same time, finish their purchase.

 Survey offers discount in advance of taking a part